 Michigan does like its regulated gambling, which is why they have a thriving commercial and tribal casino business.
 The tribal casinos are mainly run by the Keweenaw Bay, Bay Mills, and Hannahville Potawatomi Indian communities.
 There have been a few conflicts between the Indian communities and the commercial casinos, but it has not been as drastic as in other states.
 It would seem that both sides would want to profit from expanding their businesses into online gambling and poker sites.

 State Regulated Online Poker

-Michigan has been running their state-run lottery since 1972 and has been making advancements to expand and create a viable way to sell tickets online.
+Michigan has been running their state-run lottery since 1972 and has been making advancements to expand and create a viable way to sell tickets online, but those proposals were suspended in June 2013.
 They actually sell the Michigan Raffle online.